perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 3 - Account Manager and Managing Resource Access.md

 - Profile can be modified to consist of desktop settings that are customized for one or more clients who log on locally
 - **User profile advantages:**
 	- Multiple users can use the same computer and maintain their own customized settings
-	- Profile can be stored on a network
+	- Profile can be stored on a network server so they are available to users regardless of computer used to login (roaming profile)